 I did my work experience at ICI and during the week I was there I did some work on a mainframe computer.
 It was named Ckwop.

 When I first discovered the wonders of IRC, my friends and I didn't have our own IRC server like we do today.
 Our channel was on EFNET.
-Anyone who has used EFNET will tell you that finding a unique handle is a nightmare.
+Anyone who has used EFNET will tell you that finding a unique handle requires some inventiveness.
 I used the handle ckwop, because of its uniqueness, and it has been my handle ever since.

-I am 29 years old and live in Widnes, as I have for the whole of my life.
+I am 30-something software developer who lives in Widnes, as I have for the whole of my life.

 My interests are wide and varied, but the focus of the site is to give express my thoughts on software development in general.